+Ever since someone invented those little fans with misters attached, there have been no downsides to the sundrenched patio, of which Austin has plenty.
+With a nice outdoor spot, great drinks, and good food, you, too, can bask at one of Austin’s best patios.
 Whether you’re looking for something fancy, dog-friendly, sporty, or tropical, there’s an open-air spot in town serving up the experience you’re after.
-Here’s our guide to the 21 best restaurant patio scenes Bat City has to offer.
+Here’s our guide to the 22 best restaurant patio scenes that the live music capital of the world has to offer.

+Calling all fútbol fans.
 Representing North Austin, the Pitch can only be described as a casual sports, food, beer garden, and entertainment complex—if that makes sense.
-This brand new joint occupies a big ol' swatch of land, spanning four restaurants and two bars plus a ton of outdoor seating to take it all in.
-It's a great place to partake in trivia nights as well as Austin FC watch parties, as the soccer-tinged name implies.
+This joint occupies a big ol’ swatch of land, spanning four restaurants and two bars plus a ton of outdoor seating to take it all in.
+It’s a great place to partake in trivia nights as well as Austin FC watch parties, as the soccer-tinged name implies.

-Another new kid in town, Saddle Up is a Thursday through Sunday beer garden where you can get fresh baked goods, coffee, and a range of tasty drinks.
-It's a spacious place, stocked with a ton of tarp- and tree-shaded picnic tables.
+Saddle Up is a Thursday through Sunday beer garden where you can get fresh baked goods, coffee, and a range of tasty drinks.
+It’s a spacious place, stocked with a ton of tarp- and tree-shaded picnic tables.
 All that room gives way to popular resident food trucks like Micklethwait Craft Meats and Taco Bronco.
-Snag yourself a $6 Prickly Pear Frosé and kick back for a spell, buckaroo.
+Snag yourself a Prickly Pear Frosé and kick back for a spell, buckaroo.

 A lush natural yard pairs brilliantly with the fresh farm-to-table menu at this welcoming outpost.
 A beautiful (and rather gigantic) tree shines at the center of the patio, while underneath it diners munch their way through a wide range of enticing salad options and other choice health-forward options.
 As far as drinks go, in addition to classic cocktails, Vinaigrette also showcases a creative roster of non-alcoholic concoctions, too.